Settings

 A mound of plastic waste scavenged from various environments, including river channels and dump sites, sit in a recycling factory located in Machakos, Kenya, Nov.
 13, 2023.
 AFP-Yonhap

 The circumstances surrounding the potential signing of the treaty are challenging, as the newly proposed agreement is anticipated to have an impact comparable to that of the climate change treaty once adopted.
+This is because the positions in favor of and against the treaty will inevitably differ depending on the economic status and interests of each country and industry.

 In fact, numerous lobbyists from the global plastic industry, along with government delegations, are expected to gather in Busan.
 Environmental organizations will also be present to push for a robust agreement, countering the industry's lobbying efforts.